VitalyKlimenko/rsschool-cv/CV.md

   **************************
 I'm a hardworking person with organizational skills and excellent communication skills.
 My experience in sales is helping me at any situations.
 So difficulties made me flexible and open-minded.
 My goal is to reach new horizons wherever I want and however I want.
   **************************
+I've finished Gomel State University at physics department and also finished university in France (IUP, Clermont-Ferrand) as a manager-economist.

+I know a little bit basic stuff in
+  ** HTML
+  ** CSS
+  ** JS

+I've been in USA several times.
+  >So my english is good (it's just a funny noob phrase xD )).

+  Approximately A2-B1 level.
+It depends on how often you use a language.